cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

   # vulcanize:server Starting server... +0ms
   ```

+* Keep the above command running to keep track of incoming payments and GQL requests from the MobyMask app

-* Export the payment channel id to a variable:
+* In another terminal, export the payment channel id to a variable:

   ```bash
   export WATCHER_UPSTREAM_PAYMENT_CHANNEL=<PAYMENT_CHANNEL_ID>